RoyalRaisins/WordLadder/Doc.md

 * two ancillary methods hasWord and addWord providing interface to the Lexicon attribute.
 * `boolean hasWord(String word)`
 * `void addWord(String word)`

+### Unit Tests are implemented using JUnit 4, most methods in the two classes are tested.

+### To use this application:
+* Call this application with three commandline arguments: 1.
+Absolute path of the dictionary.
+2. start of the ladder.
+3. end of the ladder.(both words are to in lowercase)
+* The result will be printed in terminal.